vinohef/create-a-vm/README.md

 </p>

 <h1>Create a virtual machine</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+This tutorial outlines how to create and manage a virtual machine (VM) in Azure, covering configurations and best practices. <br />

 <h2>Environments and Technologies Used</h2>